TrenchBoot/linux/Documentation/security/launch-integrity/principles.rst

     functions.
 In this case, the process can be iterated.
-The second group of functions can give a trustworthy description of the third group of functions, etc. Transitive trust is used to provide a trustworthy description of platform characteristics, and also to prove that non-migratable keys are in fact non-migratable.
+The second group of functions can give a trustworthy description of the third group of functions, etc. Transitive trust is used to provide a trustworthy description of platform characteristics and to prove that non-migratable keys are in fact non-migratable.

     - TCG Glossary - https://trustedcomputinggroup.org/wp-content/uploads/TCG-Glossary-V1.1-Rev-1.0.pdf